-1. Won-Loss-Tie Record

-2. Head to Head (If the two teams tied in their pool play versus each other, go to tie breaker #5).

-3. Least number of runs allowed against tied teams (See grey paragraph below for tie breaker's 3 & 4)

-4. Run differential against tied teams (maximum plus or minus 10 run)

-5. Least number of runs allowed in total pool play

-6. Run differential in total pool play (maximum plus or minus 10 run)

-7. Coin toss
+- 1. Won-Loss-Tie Record - 2.
+Head-to-Head - 3.
+Least number of runs allowed in total pool play - 4.
+Run differential in total pool play (maximum plus or minus 10 run) - 5.
+Least number of runs allowed against tied teams - 6.
+Run differential against tied teams (maximum plus or minus 10 run) - 7.
+Coin toss

-If 2 teams are tied above after tie breaker #2, and the tied teams innings were not equal due to weather shortened games (games shortened due to the 10 run rule or time limit are counted as full games), you then will figure out least amount of "Runs Allowed per Inning" against tied teams for tie breaker #3 & if needed least amount of "Runs Allowed per inning per total pool play" for tie breaker #5.
-(If needed, please use the formulas in Examples #4 or #5 below to figure out Runs allowed per inning).
+If two teams are tied above after tie breaker #2 (Head-to-Head), and the tied teams innings were not equal due to weather shortened games (games shortened due to the 10 run rule or time limit are counted as full games), you then will figure out "Least Number of Runs Allowed per Inning in total pool play" for tie breaker #3 and so on.
+(If needed, please use the formulas in Examples #4, #5 & #6 below to figure out Runs allowed per inning).